masalinas/poc-argo-workflow-samples/README.md

 ```

 chmod +z
-# Access to Argos Workflow dashboard
+# Access to Argo Workflow dashboard

 Make a port-fordward of the argo-server port like this